D-security/D-Security-Lab/README.md

 # End-to-End SOC Simulation: Attack, Detection & Response (pfSense + Splunk)

+## TL;DR
+Simulated a real-world cyber attack, detected malicious activity using Splunk SIEM, and blocked it using pfSense firewall rules.

+## Lab Architecture
+This diagram shows how traffic flows through the environment during the attack and detection process.

+Kali Linux Attacker → Target VM (Metasploitable)
+           ↓
+      pfSense Firewall
+           ↓
+        Splunk SIEM

 ## 🧠 Overview
 This project simulates a real-world cyber attack against a vulnerable server, followed by detection and response using SIEM and firewall controls.